 Together with Sean Tilson, we started the European Talbot Workshop in 2014.
-The current organizers are: Bertram Arnold, Tobias Barthel, Jack Davies, Alice Hedenlund, Magdalena Kedziorek, and Sean Tilson.
+The current organizers are: Bertram Arnold, Luciana Basualdo Bonatto, Jack Davies, and Alice Hedenlund .

-The next workshop will take place in July 2018.
-The topic is Free loop spaces in geometry and topology, and the mentors are Nathalie Wahl and Alexandru Oancea.
+The last workshop will took place in July 2018.
+The topic was Free loop spaces in geometry and topology, and the mentors were Nathalie Wahl and Alexandru Oancea.
 We gratefully acknowledge funding from the SFB 1085 and SPP 1786.

-In 2018, I'm involved in the organization of two Masterclasses in Copenhagen, together with Jesper Grodal and Markus Hausmann.
+In 2018, I was involved in the organization of two Masterclasses in Copenhagen, together with Jesper Grodal and Markus Hausmann.

 - Tensor triangular geometry and equivariant stable homotopy theory, mentored by Paul Balmer and Justin Noel, March 2018.